martintrollip/today-i-learned/Git/remove-sensitive-data-using-bfg.md

 7. `$ git push`
 8. Clone a fresh copy of your repo and use this going forward.
 Let all other colleagues use a fresh clone to prevent accidentally comitting the bad history back in.

+**Note:** If this is a public repository, assume the data is compromised and update any passwords immediately.

 [Removing sensitive data from a repository](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)

 [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/)